-- 12.2.1 The route of any rally new to the Championship may be inspected by the FIA as required in WRC Art.
-5.1.4.
+- 12.2.1 The route of any rally new to the Championship may be inspected by the FIA.
 Thereafter, the selection of stages in future WRC rounds remains the responsibility of the organiser who may request the FIA to send a safety observer (at the organiser's cost). - 12.2.2 Should a rally report comment adversely on the stages of an itinerary, the FIA may require an inspection prior to the next edition of the rally.
 Such inspection shall be at the organiser's expense. - 12.2.3 An FIA inspection report or the inclusion of any stage in a Championship rally in no way guarantees or implies that a stage can be considered safe.